mtopircean/mixing-potions-frontend/README.md

 ![Alt text](docs/features/own_profile.png)

-If user is not logged in, by clicking a username, the username persona details are visible but the restricted owner areas are not shown of accessible.
+If user is not logged in, by clicking a username, the username personal details are visible but the restricted owner areas are not shown of accessible.
 User can also see the owner`s profile personal posts.

 ![Alt text](docs/features/others_profile.png)

+When using the profile page users can change key profile elements: further share data on their profile, change username and password through the relevant pages.

 #### Post creation & Edit Post

+**Related pages: Post.js, PostCreateForm.js, PostEditForm.js, PostPage.js, PostsPage.js**

 Post creation and edit feature are available only when logged in.
 If user is not logged in, all restricted pages will be redirected to homepage.